 Marilyn-Lu retired from academia as Professor of Nursing to become an entrepreneur in continence nursing to home health agencies, nursing homes, a retirement community, and her own office in collaboration with Dr. Michael O'Shaughnessy.
 She lectures frequently to students in the nursing program at baccalaureate and associate degree programs as well as the masters level Nurse Practitioners and the public.

-Director Mary Pippen, POPS Forum Administrator, Patient Voice
+Director Mary Pippen, POPS Forum Administrator, Patient Voice, External Development Committee

-Mary Pippen is a patient board director.
-Mary was diagnosed with POP at the age of 50 in 2014.
+Mary Pippen was diagnosed with POP at the age of 50 in 2014.
 She joined the POPS Facebook Support Forum where she immediately benefited from the support of the women on the forum.
-After two surgeries Mary became a voice of support for other women in the forum, and gained a passion for the mission of APOPS.
-In November of 2015 Mary joined the POPS Administration team, APOPS Facebook based online support forum which includes women from every US state, every Canadian province, and 42 countries.
-POPS Administrative team screen applicants requesting entry into the forum to maintain safety and security of the support environment.
-Mary additionally engages as a volunteer in multiple APOPS activities, including APOPS annual Stigma Stride walkathon and APOPS annual Women’s Pelvic Health Conference, as well as additional aspects of project development.
-Mary participated as a patient on the POP Patient Panel at APOPS 2016 Women’s Pelvic Health Congress.
+After two surgeries, Mary became a voice of support for other women in the forum, and gained a passion for the mission of APOPS.
+In November of 2015 Mary joined the POPS Administration team, APOPS Facebook based online support forum, providing support to women from around the world with POP, and a structured, and guiding the structured, safe, secure forum environment.
+Mary additionally engages at a significant level in the development of APOPS vision, projects, and activities, including APOPS annual Stigma Stride walkathon and APOPS annual Women’s Pelvic Health Conference.
+Mary participated as a patient on the POP Patient Panel at APOPS 2016 Women’s Pelvic Health Congress and APOPS 2017 IUGA workshop patient panel.

-Mary has additionally worked for the VA Medical Center for 24 years, 16 as a Recreation Therapist, and is currently a VA Voluntary Service Specialist.
+Mary has additionally worked for the VA Medical Center for 24 years, 16 as a Recreation Therapist, and is currently a VA Volunteer Service Specialist.

 Targeted Focus Committees